Split - Dubrovnik

 Ferries to Croatia

-Split Dubrovnik ferry prices typically range between 49.94 €* and 99.88 €*.
-The average price is typically 96.0 €*.
-The cheapest Split Dubrovnik ferry prices start from 49.94 €*.
-The average price for a foot passenger is 96.0 €*.
+Split Dubrovnik ferry prices typically range between 53€* and 251€*.
+The average price is typically 105€*.
+The cheapest Split Dubrovnik ferry prices start from 53€*.
+The average price for a foot passenger is 105€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 February 2026.

-The distance between Split to Dubrovnik is approximately 126.6 miles (203.8km) or 110.0 nautical miles.
+The distance between Split to Dubrovnik is approximately 126.6 miles (203.7km) or 110.0 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Split and Dubrovnik
+No, ferry operators currently do not allow cars to travel on sailings between Split and Dubrovnik.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with TP Line & Krilo Kapetan Luka ferries between Split and Dubrovnik.

 Pets are currently not allowed on board the ferries from Split to Dubrovnik.